-5 rebels, 1 police killed in clash in Indonesia’s Papua
+Indonesian police: Clash in Papua killed 5 rebels, 1 police

 Security forces managed to evacuate the body and injured officers to a hospital in nearby Mimika district near the mining town of Tembagapura on Tuesday while the joint force was hunting other rebels who fled to the jungle, Fakhiri said.

-Sebby Sambom, a spokesman for the liberation army, confirmed the police claim, adding that two other fighters were injured in the battle.
+Sebby Sambom, a spokesman for the liberation army, who was earlier confirmed the police claim, changed his statement after receiving latest information from a National Liberation Army of West Papua commander, Lekagak Telenggen, who told him that all five victims who died during the clash were civilians.

+“There are no casualties on our side, this is all public deception,” Sambon said.
+“Indonesian security forces have stormed several villages in Puncak district and shot villagers, many died and injured.”

 Tuesday’s clash happened two days after Papua’s intelligence agency chief Brig.
 Gen. Gusti Putu Danny Nugraha was shot in his head and died in a rebel ambush.
 The ambush occurred while the general was patrolling Dambet village in Puncak district with 13 other personnel on motorcycle after rebels set fire to an elementary school and houses in the village.